 "Chase just let it go," Lizzy looked at me desperately.
 Unfortunately, I was too stubborn to say no.

-"Listen shit head can't you just go around like a normal person," Jaxson still held on to Lizzy.
-His hand burning into her skin created fuel for my rage.
+"Listen shit head can't you just go around like a normal person,” Jaxson tightened his grip on to Lizzy.

 "Hey, I just wanted to thank you again," -Lizzy Bright